Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Finite-Sample Properties via Simulation Studies

 \subsection{Simulation Design}

 We have provided asymptotic results of the estimators in Section \ref{sec: Properties}.
 In this section we present the results of simulation studies to assess the finite-sample properties of the estimators of model parameters.
 This will provide some evidence whether the semi-parametric estimation procedure, which appears to perform satisfactorily for the single illustrative sample data set in Section \ref{sec-Illustration}, performs satisfactorily over many sample data sets.
-These simulation studies were implemented using {\tt R} programs we developed, in particular, the programs utilized in estimating parameters in the preceding section.
-In these simulation studies, as in the preceding section, when we analyze each of the sample data, the baseline hazard rate functions are estimated semi-parametrically, even though in the generation of each of the sample data sets, two-parameter Weibull models were used in the RCR components.
-Aside from the set of model parameters described in Section \ref{sec-Illustration}, the simulation study have the additional inputs which are the sample size $n$ and the number of simulation replications \Mreps, the latter set to 1000.
+These simulation studies were implemented using the {\tt R} and {\tt Fortran} programs we developed.
+In these simulation studies, as in the preceding section, when we analyze each of the sample data, the baseline hazard rate functions are estimated {\em semi-parametrically}, even though in the generation of each of the sample data sets, two-parameter Weibull models were used in the RCR components.
+That is, in the estimation procedure, we totally ignored the knowledge that the baseline hazard functions are of the Weibull-type with two parameters.
+Aside from the set of model parameters described in Section \ref{sec-Illustration}, the simulation study have the additional inputs which are the sample size $n$ and the number of simulation replications \Mreps, the latter set to {100}.
 The sample sizes used in the two simulation studies are $n \in \{50, 100\}$.
 For fixed $n$, for each of the \Mreps\ replications, the sample data generation is as described in Section \ref{sec-Illustration}.
+For each estimator, for each $n$, we obtained the mean of the estimates, as well as the standard deviation of the estimates, which is a simulated estimate of the standard error of the estimator.
+In each of the summary tables, we also provide the true parameter value, and the mean and standard deviation of the estimates for each $n \in \{50, 100\}$.
+These summary tables are provided in the last four columns labelled `In Simulation Study' in Tables \ref{table-estimates RCR sample}, \ref{table-estimates LM sample theta}, \ref{table-estimates LM sample eta}, \ref{table-estimates HS sample theta}, and \ref{table-estimates HS sample xi}.
+We also depict these simulated estimates pictorially in Figure \ref{figure-comparative boxplots of estimates}, which presents comparative boxplots of the {\em centered} simulated estimates, that is, centered in the sense that the true parameter value was subtracted from their estimates, for each of the finite-dimensional parameters, and for $n=50$ and $n=100$.
+Examination of the histograms, though these are not presented here, of the simulated estimates shows that they tend to be concentrated in the vicinity of their associated true parameter values for the sample sizes $n \in \{50,100\}$ used in the simulation study.